Why I stopped working on the Bongard Problems

 It is typically Americans who display this attitude regarding hi-tech weapons.
 (If you are an American and are reading this, what I wrote doesn’t imply that you necessarily display this attitude; note the word “typically”, please.)
 The American culture has an eerily childish approach toward weapons, and also some outlandish (but also child-like) disregard for human life.
 (Once again, you might be an intelligent, mature American, respecting life deeply; it is your average compatriot I am talking about.)
 Here is what an American journalist wrote in Washington Post, on May 6, 2007:

 Yes, just as you read it: a number of human beings were turned to smoke and smithereens, and this pathetic journalist, whoever he is, speaking with the mentality of a 10-year-old who blows up his toy soldiers, reports in cold blood how people were turned to ashes by his favorite (“impressive”, yeah) military toys.
 Of course, for overgrown pre-teens like him, the SUV was not full of human beings, but of “al-Qaeda leaders” (as if he knew their ranks), of terrorists, sub-humans who aren’t worthy of living, who don’t have mothers to be devastated by their loss.
 Thinking of the enemy as subhuman scum to be obliterated without second thoughts was a typical attitude displayed by Nazis against Jews (and others) in World War II.
-(The full article is here, and explains how soldiers become sentimentally attached to their robots, extensions of their teenage-time toys, obviously ascribing to them a higher value than human life; the above quoted passage appears on the 3rd page.)
+(The full article, of which I used to supply the link here, but removed it later so as not to reveal anymore the name of its author, explains how soldiers become sentimentally attached to their robots, extensions of their teenage-time toys, obviously ascribing to them a higher value than human life.)

 If this attitude were marginal among Americans, if the above story were a fluke, I wouldn’t worry at all.
 Any moron can say anything they like in a free society, and even have their imbecilic thoughts appear in print.
 The problem from my point of view is that I’ve seen the above attitude again and again in the years that I lived in the U.S.A.
 Once, the janitor of the building where I used to do my research, having just learned some sad news about American soldiers killed in Iraq, wondered in a discussion with me: “Why don’t we just nuke ’em all?
 Just turn the damn desert into glass and be done with those ___” (I don’t remember what adjective he used).
 You might think the janitor wasn’t very sophisticated in his approach toward war or human lives.
 But a few days later I was reading another article on a web site, of which unfortunately I didn’t save the address, that was reporting about a similar issue as the one above: how to use robots to enter caves (it was known that the al-Qaeda leader, Osama bin Laden, was hiding in caves at the Afghanistan–Pakistan border back then), search for terrorists, and blast the place, terrorists, robot, and all; “to smoke them out of their holes”, as that pinnacle of wisdom, the American president G. W. Bush, said immediately after the 9/11 attacks.